October 24th, 2015

 It is simple to configure your app for an Android URI scheme.
 To start, you need to pick an Activity within your app that you’d like to open when the URI scheme is triggered and register an intent filter for it.
 Add the following code within the <activity /> tag within your manifest that corresponds to the Activity you want to open.

 You can change your_uri_scheme to the URI scheme that you’d like.
 Ideally, you want this to be unique.
 If it overlaps with another app’s URI scheme, the user will see an Android chooser when clicking on the link.
 You see this often when you have multiple browsers installed, as they all register for the HTTP URI.

 To handle the deep link in the app, you simply need to grab the intent data string in the Activity that was opened via the click.
 Below is an example:

 Unfortunately, from here, you’ll need to do string parsing to read the values appended the URI scheme.

 The URI method of deep linking is very restrictive and not recommended without significant modification as it will show an error message if your app is not installed.
-In order to use a URI scheme effectively by itself, you’ll need to build a couple tools on top of it to handle the critical edge cases such as when the app is not installed.
+In order to use an Android URI scheme effectively by itself, you’ll need to build a couple tools on top of it to handle the critical edge cases such as when the app is not installed.